 We have built up considerable experience of imposing fines under the existing fining bands and consider that it would be helpful to provide more clarity on how we determine the impact score in any particular case.
-Later in this consultation document, we provide illustrative examples of cases that would fall into each of our penalty bands.
+At Annex 1, we provide examples of the types of cases that would fall into each of our penalty bands.

 In determining an impact score, we consider the actual or potential loss or other impact, which was caused, or could have been caused by the misconduct.
 Whether or not loss or harm actually occurred may well be due to luck or circumstance rather than demonstrative of the inherent riskiness of the conduct.
 Potential harm or loss is therefore relevant in understanding the seriousness of the misconduct and therefore the appropriate level of the fine.